Chevrolet Malibu: Powertrains

-The eighth generation Malibu was offered with four-cylinder engines and six-speed automatic transmissions.
-The North American version was offered in 2.5L.
+The eighth generation Malibu was offered mostly with four-cylinder engines and six-speed automatic transmissions.
+The North American version was offered exclusively with four-cylinder engines, with a 2.5 L serving as the base engine, with a 2.4 L mild hybrid and a 2.0 L turbocharged engine being offered.
 The European version was offered with a 2.4 L Ecotec engine with an aluminum block and cylinder head, and a 2.0 L Diesel (1,956 cc) VCDi developing 160 PS (120 kW).
-The version offered in the Middle East had the 2.4 L Ecotec engine.
-Also available was a 3.0 L V6 engine making 260 PS and 290 Nm.
-In the Australian market two Holden-badged versions were offered, the CD and the CDX, with the 2.4 L Ecotec or 2.0 L diesel.
+The version offered in the Middle East had either the 2.4 L Ecotec engine or a 3.0 L V6 engine making 260 PS and 290 Nm.
+Two Holden-badged versions were offered in the Australian market, the CD and the CDX, with the 2.4 L Ecotec or 2.0 L diesel.

 Engines

 Safety

-Standard safety features on the eighth generation Malibu include dual-stage front airbags for the driver and front passenger, along with pelvic/thorax side-impact and knee airbags up front also.
+Standard safety features on the eighth-generation Malibu include dual-stage front airbags for the driver and front passenger, along with pelvic/thorax side-impact and knee airbags up front.
 Roof rail airbags with rollover protection are standard.
-Also available as option extras are second-row head/thorax side-impact airbags, lane departure warning system with forward collision alert and a rearview camera system.
+Optionally available are second-row head/thorax side-impact airbags, lane departure warning system with forward collision alert, and a rearview camera system.

-The US-made Malibu in its most basic Latin American configuration with 10 airbags received 4 stars for adult occupants and 1 star for toddlers from Latin NCAP in 2013.
+The US-made Malibu, in its most basic Latin American market configuration with 10 airbags, received 4 stars for adult occupants and 1 star for toddlers from Latin NCAP in 2013.